KodingKurriculum/learn-to-code/README.md

 ### Beginner 4 - Import Statements, Pandas, and Excel
 The term "third-party library" refers to a package of code that other people have written.
 One of the many benefits of writing code in Python is that it has a very large and active development community.
 This community has built a variety of code that performs many different functions - including scientific operations, file manipulation, and more!
 The import statement makes these functions available to your code.

-In this lesson we'll learn to use
+In this lesson, we'll learn to import and use Pandas to export a list of information into Excel.

 **module** - A group of code that may be imported into your script.
 **import** - A special command in Python that pulls in a module of code and makes it available to use in your script.